HOLIDAY HOURS: We will be closed on the university holidays (December 24th, 25th and 31st as well as January 1st) but open weekdays otherwise.

 The DNA Technologies and Expression Analysis Cores at the Genome Center offer high-throughput sequencing, genotyping, and microarray services, as well as training and consultation.
 Our goal is to enable access to high throughput genome-wide analyses at economical recharge rates, as a functional extension of your laboratory.
+We operate on the cost-recovery principle.
 We employ liquid handling robots to minimize sample handling variation and to provide fast turnaround times.
-We are a designated Campus Research Core Facility!
+We are a designated Campus Research Core Facility.

-We offer the two complementary Next Generation Sequencing (NGS) technologies: Illumina sequencing, and PacBio (long read) sequencing, and provide the full spectrum of sequencing options and a wide range of library prep services for both platforms.
+We offer the two complementary Next Generation Sequencing (NGS) technologies: Illumina sequencing, and PacBio (long read) sequencing, and provide the full spectrum of sequencing options and a wide range of library preparation services for both platforms.
 Genotyping is performed on the Fluidigm EP1 System for low to medium assay numbers, and Illumina Infinium arrays for high density array SNP genotyping.
-Gene expression analysis is carried out by RNA-seq on HiSeq sequencers and on Illumina Expression BeadChip arrays.
-Single-cell transcriptome and genome analyses are enabled by our Fludigm C1 instrument, generating cDNA or whole genome amplifications from over 500 individual cells.
+Gene expression analysis is carried out by RNA-seq on HiSeq sequencers.
+Single-cell transcriptome (high-throughput single-cell gene expression profiling) and genome analyses (linked-read whole genome sequencing) are enabled by our 10X Genomics Chromium System.

-Our neighbors at the Bioinformatics Core provide sequence data analysis, statistical evaluations, consulting, and training to help you get the most out of your data.
-Please contact us for joint consultations with the Bioinformatics Core staff and also for complete analysis packages including sequencing and bioinformatics (e.g. differential gene expression, variant calling).
+Our neighbors at the Bioinformatics Core provide sequence data analysis, statistical evaluations, consulting, and training workshops to help you get the most out of your data.
+Please contact us for joint consultations with the Bioinformatics Core staff; complete analysis packages including sequencing and bioinformatics (e.g. differential gene expression, variant calling) are also available.

 - Fluidigm EP1 Genotyping

 - 10X Genomics Chromium Genome Linked-Read-Sequencing

 - Fluidigm Access Array targeted multiplexed amplifications